 Lisa Simpson’s Bedroom

 There’s no shortage of prodigious children with super-stylish bedrooms in Wes Anderson’s universe.
 And if anyone deserves a Wes Anderson design upgrade, it’s Lisa Simpson.
-Her Tenenbaums-tinged bedroom is as pink as it ever was but now lined with Damask wallpaper so luxurious you may be reconsidering wallpaper.
+Her Tenenbaums-tinged bedroom is as pink as it ever was but now lined with Damask wallpaper so luxurious you may be reconsidering wallpaper vs. painting.

 Somebody as bookish as Lisa deserves a dignified bookcase, so we’ve replaced her cobalt-blue Ikea monstrosity with a baby blue-stained vintage find.
 A wealth of clashing textures and patterns provides Lisa the constant stream of inspiration she requires.